Mortimer333/Dito/README.md

 Light weight library to allow separating frontend into reusable components

 # Features:
-- dynamic CSS variables?
+- have only one style tag
-- Event when first render finishes and every component is downloaded
+- [DONE] dynamic CSS variables?
 - [DONE] Setting to allow use of local storage
 - [DONE] Find a way how to figure out when local storage is overflowing and how to remove old templates
 - [DONE] check if registrated component (which wasn't displayed at start) is properly downloaded